Elizabeth Nyanibah: Early life

 Nyanibah was born around 1877 in Tarkwa-Nsuaem, in what is now Ghana's Western Region.
 She belonged to the Agona family and worked as a petty trader and fishmonger.
 She later married Kofi Nwiana Ngolomah, a goldsmith from Nkroful in Nzema East, now Ellembele.

 Motherhood and relationship with Kwame Nkrumah

 Nyanibah gave birth to Kwame Nkrumah in September 1909, though some sources list 1912 as his birth year.
 After her husband moved to another village, she raised Nkrumah in Nkroful.
 In his autobiography, Nkrumah described their relationship as close, writing: "I never cared for any woman as much as I cared for her.
 We are both alike in one thing.
 We seem to draw strength from each other."

 Later life

 Nyanibah lived to be over 100 years old.
 According to the New York times, she lost her sight in later years but maintained her ability to speak clearly and recall events.
 She spent her later life in Nkroful and was present during events related to her son's legacy, including the period following his death in 1972.
-She spent her later life in Nkroful and was present during key moments relating to her son's legacy, including the period after his death in 1972.